ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

   - ``String toString()``
   - ``boolean equals(Object other)``

-- Subclasses of Object often override the equals and toString methods with class-specific implementations.
+- Subclasses of Object often override the ``toString`` and ``equals`` methods with class-specific implementations.

+- When overriding ``equals``, it’s important to satisfy all the requirements of a correct implementation.